therealhackmeehan/ubacktest_docs/src/content/docs/Creating/creatingSignals.md

 > #### _NaNs as signals can be thought of as "no action"._

-In many strategies, such as the simple [RSI Strategy](../examples/rsi/rsi), we start with _NaN_ values to indicate that the position should be held until the next threshold is reached.
+In many strategies, such as the simple [RSI Strategy](../examples/rsi/rsi), we start with _NaN_ values to indicate that the generated position should be held until the next threshold is reached.

 ### Other Columns in the DataFrame